dschnare/generator-mighty/Readme.md

 In addition to a `gulpfile` that performs the above tasks there is a `gulp.config.js` file that exposes configuration variables for easy configuration of these tasks.

+**Note: You must have gulp installed globally in order to run the gulpfile.**

+	npm install gulp -g

 ### Tasks

 The following tasks are available to you out of the box.